My GESB Super

 $381

-Our fees are made up of a fixed account keeping fee of $66 p.a. ($5.50 per month), plus a variable administration fee of 0.16% p.a. of a member’s monthly account balance.
-Also included in the total costs shown above are investment fees and costs2, which are not charged as a fee, but are deducted from investment returns before earnings are applied to a member’s account.
+Our fees are made up of a fixed account keeping fee of $66 p.a. ($5.50 per month), plus a variable administration fee of 0.16% p.a. of a member’s account balance, charged monthly.
+Also included in the total costs shown above are investment fees and costs, which are not charged as a fee, but are deducted from investment returns before earnings are applied to a member’s account.2

-We aim to provide our members with products that are fair and equitably priced.
-We charge fees on a cost recovery basis, which means that fees are set to cover our projected actual costs and our requirements to maintain appropriate reserves.
-This allows us to continue providing value-for-money products and services to meet our members’ needs.
+We aim to provide our members with products that are fairly and equitably priced.
+We charge fees on a cost-recovery basis, which means that fees are set to cover our projected actual costs and our requirements to maintain appropriate reserves.
+This enables us to continue providing value-for-money products and services to meet our members’ needs.

 Operating costs

-Our size allows us to benefit from reduced investment costs.
-Our management expense ratio, which is the cost to manage our investments, is amongst the lowest of all MySuper products3.
+Our size enables us to benefit from reduced investment costs.
+Our management expense ratio, which is the cost to manage our investments, is among the lowest of all MySuper products.3

 We provide a range of member information and support services.